 Worldwide, at present, almost 50% of the urban population reside in relatively small settlements of less than half a million inhabitants, while nearly one in eight live in mega-cities with populations of at least 10 million people.
-By 2030, 41 such mega-cities are expected to exist.76 Given rises already occurring and with increased urban wealth discrepancies, homelessness is likely to rise.77
+By 2030, 41 such mega-cities are expected to exist.
+Given rises already occurring and with increased urban wealth discrepancies, homelessness is likely to rise.

-Within the UK, current growth rates suggest an additional 5.2 million city dwellers can be expected by 2037, and a further 4.1 million by 2062.78 To accommodate this growth, the Greater London Authority, for instance, predicts that an extra 1.5 million homes will be needed in London by 2050, with 600 additional schools and a 50% increase in transport capacity required to accommodate the population.79 It is worth noting, however, that there is likely to be differential ageing between urban and rural areas and uneven distribution of age groups across the UK.
+Within the UK, current growth rates suggest an additional 5.2 million city dwellers can be expected by 2037, and a further 4.1 million by 2062.
+To accommodate this growth, the Greater London Authority, for instance, predicts that an extra 1.5 million homes will be needed in London by 2050, with 600 additional schools and a 50% increase in transport capacity required to accommodate the population.
+When there is likely to be differential ageing between urban and rural areas and uneven distribution of age groups across the UK.
 Of the 8.4 million population, 197,000 people moved into London and 252,000 moved out in 2013.
-Those moving in were mostly young adults for work purposes, while families with children, retirees and students moving to universities and colleges were mostly those moving out.80 The growth of cities is also likely to be uneven, with some places seeing declining populations.81
+Those moving in were mostly young adults for work purposes, while families with children, retirees and students moving to universities and colleges were mostly those moving out.
+The growth of cities is also likely to be uneven, with some places seeing declining populations.